fkoumidi/Hangman_Game/README.md

 Regarding the project, it was created in the wide university project.
 PHP, HTML, CSS, JavaScript, MySQL were used.

 The database used is made using phpMyAdmin.
-To enter as a player, you can use the : username:user , password:user
+To sign in as a player, you can use the : username:user , password:user